frederic-perez/AmE-dictionary/data/dictionary.md

 __have seen (one's) day__ _idiom_ To be beyond one's prime; to be no longer useful, effective, or functional.
 __have someone pegged__ _She had me pegged on that, too._
 __have someone's back__
+__have the better of (someone or something)__ _idiom_ To have or gain superiority, mastery, or an advantage over someone or something; to have control over someone or something.
+__have the feel of (something)__ _idiom_ To have a general sense of how to do or use something or how something operates; to be familiar with something.
+__have the floor__ _idiom_ To have the right or opportunity to speak in a group, especially at a formal event or gathering.
 __have the goods on (someone)__ _idiom_ To have incriminating evidence or proof against someone. _We know he's guilty, but we can't arrest him until we have the goods on him._
 __have the heart (to do something)__ _idiom_ To be hard hearted, callous, or unsympathetic (enough to do something); to have the emotional resolve (to do something).
 Usually used in the negative. _I didn't have the heart to tell her that I didn't love her anymore._
 __have the say__ _idiom_ To have the ultimate authority to command, control, or make a decision.